zyxue/zyxue.github.io/_posts/2018-05-15-on-the-p-value.md

   * the other four key variables (<span class="true-positive">TP</span>, <span class="true-negative">TN</span>, <span class="false-positive">FP</span>, <span
 class="false-negative">FN</span>) are colored differently.
-  * As for background color, those with grey background colors are the variables and metrics that the higher, the better.
+  * As for background color, those with grey background colors are the variables/metrics that the higher, the better.
 You could see them distributed diagonally.
   * Row/Column margins are higlighted in light grey.
   * Hovering a cell of interest will related cells, and you shall see the pattern of which metrics are related to which variables. <span